Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Introduction

-Indeed, it is not difficult to extend the above result to the case, where the radii of the holes are also random.
-More precisely, assume that the radius of each hole is $R^m_i = r_i R_m$ with $R_m$ as in \eqref{eq:R_m.Poisson} and \eqref{eq:R_m.Stokes}, respectively.
-Assume that the $r_i$ are independent bounded random variables, also independent of the positions, with expectation $\E r = 1$.
+\item Indeed, it is not difficult to extend the above result to the case where the radii of the particles are also random.
+More precisely, assume that the radius of each particle is $R^m_i = r_i R_m$ with $R_m$ as in \eqref{eq:R_m.Stokes}, respectively.
+Assume that the radii $r_i$ are independent bounded random variables, also independent of the positions, with expectation $\E r = 1$.
 Then, the assertions of Theorem \ref{th:main} still hold with an additional factor $\E r^2$ in front of the first term on the right-hand side of the covariance.
-For the sake of simplicity of the presentation of the proof, we will only give the proof in the case of identical radii.
+In order not to further burden the presentation, we restrict our attention to the case of identical radii.

+\item For the sake of simplicity, we restrict our analysis to $m$ i.i.d. particles.
+As mentioned in Remark \ref{rem:main} (iii), we expect the result to extend to (inhomogeneous) Poisson Point Processes.
+Moreover, we expect similar results for sufficiently mixing processes.
+For instance, assume that the $m$ particles are identically distibuted with $V_i = 0$ for all $1 \leq i \leq m$, i.e. $f = \rho \otimes \delta_0$ and let $\rho_2$ denote the $2$-particle correlation function, i.e., $\E (g(X_1,X_2)) = \int_{\R^3 \times \R^3} g(x_1,x_2) \dd \rho_2(x_1,x_2)$.
+Assume that the process is mixing in the sense of

+for some $\beta > 3$.
+Then, $\tau_m = \sum_{i=1}^m \sigma_i$ with $\sigma_i$ as in \eqref{def.sigma} still has a bounded variance which seems necessary for the fluctuations to be of order $m^{-1/2}$.
+We point out, that the condition $\beta >3$ corresponds to the one under which the fluctuations have been shown to obey the central limit scaling in \cite{DuerinckxFischerGloria22} in the case of oscillating coefficients.
+However, the probabilistic estimates in Section \ref{sec:proof.stochastic} involve expressions with up to $5$ different particles.
+Hence, more assumptions on the particle correlations are likely to be necessary when the particles are not independently distributed.

-On the other hand, our analysis is restricted to the physically most relevant three-dimensional case.
+\item Regarding the space dimension, our analysis is restricted to the physically most relevant three-dimensional case.
 Applying the same techniques in dimension $d=2$ seems possible with additional technicalities due the usual issues regarding the capacity of a set in $d=2$.